itsteddyyo/strategy-pack/documentation/dashboard/area/faq.md

 You do not need to redefine the global filters here because you are defining a grid not a grid overwrite!

-## I want to loose the colors in the navigation cards!
+## I want to loose the colors in the navigation cards

 Overwrite the card in [Navigation](../configuration#navigation).